jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 ### Property lists for configurations

-A policy asserts certain properties for images and their configurations.
+An authorization policy asserts certain properties for images and their configurations.
+An authorizer may only accept images from a vetted whitelist, and may not allow an image configured in an arbitrary way.
+For example, safety-sensitive configuration must be unset, set, or set in particular ways, depending on application context.
-Latte provides  mechanics to support a common set of configuration properties.
+Latte provides  mechanics to support checks on a common set of configuration properties.
-It uses three dedicated predicates to faciliate expression and evaluation of properties of configuration: *prohibited*, *qualifier*, and *required*.
+It uses *property lists*, a predicated list representation of configuration using properties, to faciliate expression, interpretation, and evaluation for three categories of properties: *prohibited*, *required*, *qualifier*.
+These three properties are used to denote configurations that must not be present, must be present, and must be specified in a certain way, respectively.
-In this example, Alice publishes policy1 to specify what are acceptable container images, and for each image what are prohibited configuration (represented by keys), qualifier configuration (represented by key-value pairs) and required configuration (represented by keys).
-Note that prohibited, qualifier, and required configuration are captured in statements using *property lists*.
+In this example, Alice accrues the specifications of policy1, publishing what are acceptable container images, and for each image what are the prohibited configuration (by keys), the required configuration (by keys), and the qualifier configuration
+(by key-value tuples).
+Note that prohibited, qualifier, and required configurations are all property lists.

 ```
 postImagePolicy alice policy1 "[image_c1,image_c2,image_c3]"